Universal-Invariant/OS-WINDOWS-UTIL-black-screen-app/README.md

 1. **Launch**: Double-click the app icon to run.
 2. **Exit**: Simply press any key to close the app and return to your desktop.
+3. Help will appear when launched without arguments or using -h or --help

 ## Acknowledgments